watakandai/watakandai.github.io/index.md

 ## Bio

-I completed my PhD in Applied Mathematics at UW in Seattle.
+I completed my PhD in Applied Mathematics at UW in Seattle, under the supervision of Adrienne Fairhall.
 I have spent most of my life in or around Melbourne, Australia, completing a BSc with honours, majoring in mathematics, at the University of Melbourne.
 My interests then were in bioinformatics, which lead me to work as a research technician and then complete a Master's of Philosophy joint between the University of Melbourne and the Walter and Eliza Hall Institute (WEHI).